Step 2. That will open up the Taskbar properties dialog box where you will want to go and uncheck the Auto-hide the taskbar box.

 Just in case, you should also check to make sure the Taskbar is located at the bottom of the screen.
 If it’s automatically hidden and is on the left or right side of the screen, you might not notice it.

 Method 2 – Change display

 If you regularly connect your computer to an external monitor or the dock, then your problem may be related to that problem.
-In Windows, simply press Windows + P or go to Control Panel, click Display and then click Adjust Resolution or Change Display Settings .
+In Windows, press Windows + P or go to Control Panel, click Display and then click Adjust Resolution or Change Display Settings.

-In Windows 8 and Windows 10 , you get pretty much the same options in the sidebar that pops out from the right side of the screen.
+In Windows 8 and Windows 10, you get pretty much the same options in the sidebar that pops out from the screen’s right side.

-For Windows 10 , you just want to select PC screen only from the list.
-Hopefully, if the problem on the Taskbar is related to the presentation screen, then this has to fix it.
+For Windows 10, you want to select the PC screen only from the list.
+Hopefully, if the Taskbar’s problem is related to the presentation screen, it has to fix it.